 Real-time insight into the grain growth with the non-destructive NDT technology laser ultrasound

-In cooperation between Linseis Messgeräte GmbH and RECENDT GmbH (Research Center for Non-Destructive Testing GmbH), a real-time grain size determination system based on a dilatometer system (DIL L78/RITA) and an adapted laser ultrasound system (LUS) was developed.
+In cooperation between Linseis Messgeräte GmbH and RECENDT GmbH (Research Center for Non-Destructive Testing GmbH), a real-time grain size determination system based on a dilatometer system (DIL L78/RITA) and an adapted laser ultrasound sonic (LUS) was developed.

 The grain size is determined from the LUS data as follows:

-The non-destructive NDT technology “laser ultrasound” (LUS) enables an in-situ analysis of the grain size based on an evaluation of the frequency-dependent ultrasound attenuation 𝛼(𝑓), which is mainly caused by the scattering at the grain boundaries due to the applied method.
+The non-destructive NDT technology “laser ultrasonic” (LUS) enables an in-situ analysis of the grain size based on an evaluation of the frequency-dependent ultrasound attenuation 𝛼(𝑓), which is mainly caused by the scattering at the grain boundaries due to the applied method.